sourcegraph/handbook/content/departments/cloud/technical-docs/private-code-hosts/index.md

 1. Configure config.yaml

-> Important: Follow playbook for given cloud instance to introduce additional node pool, as changing oauth scope on existing one will cause downtime.
+> IMPORTANT: Follow playbook for given cloud instance to introduce additional node pool, as changing oauth scope on existing one will cause downtime.

 ```yaml
 spec: